-Inhalants are substances that the user beaches in the vapors.
-Intoxication is short lasting up to 30 minutes for most inhalants.
-People who abuse these substances often inhale several hours up to all day.
+Inhalants are substances that can be sprayed in vapors and breathed in by a user.
+Intoxication is short, lasting up to 30 minutes for most inhalants.
+People who abuse these substances often inhale for several hours up to all day.
 The vapors of these substances easily pass through the alveoli in the lungs through the bloodstream and into the brain.
 This can lead to very high levels of toxins in the brain and cause permanent brain damage and death.

-Most inhalants are central nervous system depressants, or CNS depressants, so signs of an inhalant “high” are similar to alcohol or opioid intoxication.
-However, nitrites are stimulants, and can cause hallucinations or excitement similar to signs seen with cocaine intoxication.
+Most inhalants are central nervous system depressants (CNS depressants), so signs of an inhalant “high” are similar to alcohol or opioid intoxication.
+However, nitrites are stimulants and can cause hallucinations or excitement similar to signs seen with cocaine intoxication.
 Typical inhalants abused include:

 - solvents (liquids that become gas at room temperature)